A Vision Toward Energy-Efficient Domain-Specific Artificial Intelligence Models and Agents: Learning and Reasoning Capabilities for Domain-Specific Systems

-Continual learning, learning with constraints, curiosity, and causality will result in knowledge that needs to be organized and structured into hierarchies as per their need for cognition and decision-making: short-term vs.~long term.
+Continual learning, learning with constraints, curiosity, and causality generate knowledge that must be organized for reuse rather than stored entirely in model parameters.
+Such knowledge needs to be well organized and structured into hierarchies as per their need for cognition and decision-making: short-term vs.~long term.
 System 1 knowledge can be stored in NN parametric memory, is gigascale, and consists of instantaneous, intuitive, and habitual knowledge.
 System 2 knowledge is terascale, stored in an adjacent structured integrated knowledge base and consists of standby information, logic, planning, and reasoning.
 A third level of knowledge is information from a large repository that is zetascale and contains relevant knowledge from diverse remote information sources \cite{singer22}.
 There has been significant work on hierarchical structured (e.g., graph-based) knowledge representations \cite{sarrafzadeh2020hierarchical,zhang2020learning,zhang2020relational,webb2021emergent,musslick2019mechanistic,ichien2021predicting}.
-Future directions involve developing structured (e.g., graph-based) knowledge representations that capture context and semantics of System 1 and System 2 knowledge entities and their inter-relationships.
+For domain-specific systems, the relevant future direction is to develop structured knowledge representations that capture the context and semantics of System 1 and System 2 entities and their inter-relationships.
 This can drive algorithms for knowledge caching using context and semantic information queries.
+This section identifies capabilities that allow compact domain-specific AI systems to rely less on memorized parameters and more on structured reasoning and trusted external knowledge.